gguillermomendoza/goodreads-review-summaries/README.md

 ## Acknowledgments

 This project was developed as part of the **Big Data** course taught by [Professor Mike Izbicki](https://github.com/mikeizbicki) at Claremont McKenna College.
+The dataset was compiled by Mengting Wan and Julian McAuley and is documented [here](mengtingwan.github.io/data/goodreads.html).